Customize Azure AD functionality for Self-Service Password Reset

 Even if SSPR is not enabled users still a "contact your administrator" link on the password reset portal.
 Clicking this link emails your administrators asking for assistance in changing the user's password.
 This email is sent to the following recipients in the following order:

 - If the Password administrator role is assigned, administrators with this role are notified

 - If no Password administrators are assigned, then administrators with the User administrator role are notified

 - If neither of the previous roles were assigned, then Global administrators are notified

-In all cases, up to 100 total recipients are notified.
+In all cases, a maximum of 100 recipients are notified.

 Disable contact your administrator emails